 The versatility of CT lends itself to inspection of a wide range of artifacts and other inorganic samples.
 The x-ray technology allows for non-contact internal inspection and virtual sectioning of artifacts without disturbing or damaging fragile specimens.
 CT can even virtually remove surrounding material like soil or gypsum from buried archaeological artifacts like coins, swords, and ancient remains.

-CT and 3D scanning are also useful techniques for conservation and natural history, providing high resolution imaging of a wide range of materials, from metals and ceramics to glass and organic material.
+CT scanning is a useful technique for conservation and natural history, providing high resolution imaging of a wide range of materials, from metals and ceramics to glass and organic material.
 For example, these advanced imaging technologies can aid in the reconstruction of museum artifacts through reverse engineering, obtaining the necessary surface data to 3D print detailed replicas.
 In this way, museums can showcase replicas of fragile or unique artifacts, improving interactivity within their exhibitions.